world tourist arrivals 2019

 • Number of international tourist arrivals worldwide 2005-2023, by region

 The number of international tourist arrivals worldwide increased across all regions in 2023 compared to the previous year.
-That said, except from the Middle East, inbound arrivals remained below the figures reported in 2019, before the impact of the coronavirus (COVID-19) pandemic.
+That said, except from the Middle East, inbound arrivals remained below the figures reported in 2019, before the impact of the COVID-19 pandemic.
 Overall, Europe reported the highest volume of inbound travelers over the period considered, with around 700 million arrivals in 2023.

 Number of international tourist arrivals worldwide from 2005 to 2023, by region (in millions)